any-docs/css/content/reference/values/display-inside/index.md

 sidebar: cssref
 ---

-These keywords specify the element's inner {{CSSxRef("display")}} type, which defines the type of formatting context that lays out its contents (assuming it is a non-replaced element).
-These keywords are used as values of the `display` property, and can be used for legacy purposes as a single keyword, or as defined in the Level 3 specification alongside a value from the {{CSSxRef("&lt;display-outside&gt;")}} keywords.
+These keywords specify the element's inner `display` type, which defines the type of formatting context that lays out its contents (assuming it is a non-replaced element).
+These keywords are used as values of the `display` property, and can be used for legacy purposes as a single keyword, or as defined in the Level 3 specification alongside a value from the `&lt;display-outside&gt;` keywords.

 ## Syntax